AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-searchresultspanel.md

  </tbody>
 </table>

 The search results panel always occupies all available viewer height.
 However, you can configure the width.
-You can set the width to an absolute pixel value, which is a default setting for medium and large size breakpoints.
+You can set the width to an absolute pixel value, which is a default setting for medium and large-size breakpoints.
 Or, you can set the width to 100% to make the search results panel occupy the entire viewer area.
 The panel width is controlled by the following CSS class selector:

 ```
 .s7ecatalogsearchviewer .s7searchpanel .s7searchresultspace